 Overall, and in agreement with the above-mentioned authors, the steps for this possible, and necessary, meta-analysis are as follows: 1.
 Formulate the problem; 2.
 Seek out research; 3.
 Classify the research; 4.
 Calculate the size of the effect; 5.
 Statistical analysis and interpretation; 6.
 Publication.
 It is, therefore, a series of methodological stages which, to be effective, need research- and assessment-based studies to exist.
 For this reason, the meta-analysis required needs development of solid socio-educational research as well as assessments of socio-educational invention programmes.
 At any event, this analysis methodology is a good choice for taking the effectiveness of socio-educational interventions into account from all angles.
-In this respect, Sánchez-Meca, Marín-Martínez López-López (2011, 105) say the following:
+In this respect, Sánchez-Meca, Marín-Martínez & López-López (2011, 105) say the following:

 "There is no doubt that meta-analyses of the effectiveness of interventions in the psycho-social field are providing highly useful information for them to be put into practice by the professionals who have to make decisions on a day-to-day basis about how to intervene or treat the social, educational and psychological problems which are part of their daily work."

-Within this perspective, research undertaken by the Grupo de Investigación y Formación Educativa y Social (GIFES, Social and Educational Research Group), from the Department of Education and Didactics of the Balearic University is an example of a research group that works with this perspective of evidence-based programs (Orte, Touza Ballester, 2007).
+Within this perspective, research undertaken by the Grupo de Investigación y Formación Educativa y Social (GIFES, Social and Educational Research Group), from the Department of Education and Didactics of the Balearic University is an example of a research group that works with this perspective of evidence-based programs (Orte, Touza & Ballester, 2007).
 The question as to the effectiveness of preventive work, measured in terms of consistent change in a set of relevant factors, comes as a result of a concern on behalf of technicians and policy makers regarding most preventive programs.
-In the research conducted by the Social and Educational Training and Research Group (GIFES-UIB) concerning the implementation of the Family Competence Program (Kumpfer, 1998) for the Spanish population, this was one of our concerns
+In the research conducted by the Social and Educational Training and Research Group (GIFES-UIB) concerning the implementation of the Family Competence Program (Kumpfer, 1998) for the Spanish population, this was one of our concerns (Orte, Ballester & March, 2013).

-Which are the foundations of the Family Competence Program?
-The accumulation, for a few decades now, of studies that relate parental behaviours with the social, emotional and psychological development of their children (for instance, Baumrind, 1971; Kochanska, Murray Coy, 1997; Lila, Musitu Buelga, 2001; Musitu García, 2004; Lila Gracia, 2005) seems to leave no room for doubt as to some of the consequences of this relationship: parents with appropriate parenting skills, affective parents, who respond to the needs of their children, who allow them to participate actively in the establishment of family rules and who use positive discipline options, achieve independent, sociable, cooperative, self-confident children.
+Which are the foundations of the Fam.ily Competence Program?
+The accumulation, for a few decades now, of studies that relate parental behaviours with the social, emotional and psychological development of their children (for instance, Baumrind, 1971; Kochanska, Murray & Coy, 1997; Lila, Musitu & Buelga, 2001; Musitu & García, 2004; Lila & Gracia, 2005) seems to leave no room for doubt as to some of the consequences of this relationship: parents with appropriate parenting skills, affective parents, who respond to the needs of their children, who allow them to participate actively in the establishment of family rules and who use positive discipline options, achieve independent, sociable, cooperative, self-confident children.

-The Family Competence Program (FCP) is an adaptation of the Strengthening Families Program (SFP) (Kumpfer DeMarsh, 1985; Kumpfer, DeMarsh Child, 1989), which is a selective multicomponent risk factor prevention program whose original design was developed to reduce the influence of family risk factors in the sons and daughters of substance abusing people whilst strengthening protection factors, with the purpose of increasing their resilience to substance abuse and other possible problems.
+The Family Competence Program (FCP) is an adaptation of the Strengthening Families Program (SFP) (Kumpfer & DeMarsh, 1985; Kumpfer, DeMarsh & Child, 1989), which is a selective multicomponent risk factor prevention program whose original design was developed to reduce the influence of family risk factors in the sons and daughters of substance abusing people whilst strengthening protection factors, with the purpose of increasing their resilience to substance abuse and other possible problems.
 It is considered a model program in the classification made by the Substance Abuse and Mental Health Services Administration (SAMHSA), whose quality criteria include fidelity in the intervention, assessment of the process, measurements of the outcome of a change in behaviours, and the validity of the measuring procedures.